 - the other, mostly non-profit, organizations to which we have links

 - individuals and organizations who have posted YouTube and other videos

 - students, faculty and staff of the Entrepreneurship and Innovation Law Clinic of the West Virginia University College of Law

 - West Virginia Division of Culture and History

 - West Virginia Department of Education

 - Morgantown Printing and Binding

 We will not link to any websites that are commercial or political in nature, nor to any that have an abundance of advertising, unless specifically noted as such.
-Any sponsors/donors of MH3WV (“The One Stop Start” for WV Studies) will be identified as such; their small logos may also appear on printed materials.
 We try not to add any additional commercialism to the classroom.

-We will not share any personally identifiable information, such as names, email addresses, etc. with any other organization.
+We do not collect any personally identifiable information, such as names, email addresses, etc.